Main page content

 Canada’s Actions to Support Workers and Communities

 Canada’s Strengthened Climate Plan will create well-paying job opportunities for Canadian workers while reducing emissions.
-The plan is a key pillar of the government’s commitment to create over one million jobs, restoring employment to pre-pandemic levels.
+The plan is a key pillar of the government’s commitment to create over 1 million jobs, restoring employment to pre-pandemic levels.
 Thousands of jobs will be created retrofitting homes and buildings; implementing clean technology solutions to reduce emissions; growing the production and use of clean fuels; advancing renewable energy projects; expanding the uptake of zero-emission vehicles; and more.

 The measures announced in Budget 2021 will deliver almost 500,000 new training and job opportunities for Canadians, enabling them to take advantage of new opportunities, including in clean energy sectors.
 These investments include the $960-million Sectoral Workforce Solutions Program that will help both workers and employers by supporting solutions to address current and emerging workforce needs.

 The program will connect Canadians with the training they need to access good jobs in key sectors, such as clean energy, where there is high demand for skilled workers.
-It also includes $55 million for the new Community Workforce Development Program to address national and regional priorities like decarbonization.
+It also includes $55 million for the new Community Workforce Development Program to address national and regional priorities such as decarbonization.
 It will do this by helping communities develop local plans to identify high growth areas and connect employers with training providers to fill current and emerging jobs.